robertZaufall/mindm-mcp/README.md

 - `export_to_mermaid`: Export mindmap to Mermaid format
 - `export_to_markdown`: Export mindmap to Markdown format

-## MCP Resources

-The server exposes the following resources:

-- `mindmanager://info`: Information about the MindManager application

 ## Platform Support

 - **Windows**: Full support for topics, notes, icons, images, tags, links, relationships, and RTF formatting